finxter/flask_sketch_making_app/README.md

-Convert your images to a pencil drawing using OpenCV and display it on a Flask web application
+Convert your images to a pencil drawing or a cartoon using OpenCV and display it on a Flask web application